Industrial Development Bank of Turkey

 The Industrial Development Bank of Turkey (TSKB) is a Turkish investment and development bank, established in 1950.
 When founded, it was the first privately owned investment bank in Turkey.
 It is headquartered in Istanbul, with branches in Ankara and Izmir.

 TSKB has been supported by the World Bank.
 In early 2023, its P/E ratio was around 10.
 In 2022, it was rated B by Fitch.

-TSKB is the 14th largest bank and the largest development bank by shareholder's equity in Turkey as of late 2020.
+TSKB is the 7th largest bank and the largest investment bank by shareholder's equity in Turkey as of late 2023.